Medical Assistance Program (Medicaid)

 Maryland Children’s Health Insurance Plan (MCHP)

-- Is for people 65 years old or older, blind, disabled or with an illness that is expected to result in death.
+- For people 65 years old or older, blind, disabled or with an illness that is expected to result in death

 - The income limits are the same as for the FAC category, and the people with too much income can qualify under a Spend down.
 People with too much assets cannot qualify until the assets are reduced to the amount allowed.

-May be granted to individuals who need the level of care provided in a long-term care facility (e.g., nursing home, hospital) and who need financial assistance to cover all or a portion of the cost of care.
+Long Term Care may be granted to individuals who need the level of care provided in a long-term care facility such as a nursing home or hospital and who need financial assistance to cover all or a portion of the cost of care.

-The Bureau of LTC Eligibility (BLTCE) determines financial eligibility for Medical Assistance for persons in Skilled Nursing Facilities, Intermediate Care Facilities, or in hospitals with a discharge plan that requires placement in a Skilled Nursing Facility.
+The Bureau of Long Term Care Eligibility (BLTCE) determines financial eligibility for Medical Assistance for persons in Skilled Nursing Facilities, Intermediate Care Facilities or in hospitals with a discharge plan that requires placement in a Skilled Nursing Facility.